musicaljoeker/gemification/README.md

 # Gemification

-A Slack bot created for UW-Oshkosh central IT as a buddy reward system.
+A Slack bot built on [BotKit](https://github.com/howdyai/botkit) created for UW-Oshkosh central IT as a buddy reward system.
 Give gems to coworkers for to show workplace appreciation!

 ## Permissions